JeremyRogersFSA/node-GSconvert/README.md

 `C_BLOCK` is current DUE block, used in early exits and calculations for missing blocks.

 `SHEET_NAME` is the google sheet name to target for the data scraping phase.

+`DAY_ONE` and `DAY_TWO` are used to see if a student has been absent in the days listed here.
+Date format `mm-dd-yyyy` to align with other parts of the app, Google Sheets format, DateTime object, etc.

 ### Node or Bun